City of Hays, Kansas Hays, Kansas, United States

 Upgrades to meet discharge limits

-As part of a design-build partnership, CAS Constructors, an Alberici Enterprise, is upgrading the Chetolah Creek Water Reclamation and Reuse Facility to replace aging infrastructure and meet stricter discharge limits.
-Upgrades to the 65-year-old plant include the construction of a new liquid process train, improvements to the biosolids treatment process, complete electrical upgrades, and expansion to the City’s reuse storage capacity.
+CAS Constructors, an Alberici Enterprise, upgraded the City of Hays, Kansas’s Chetolah Creek Water Reclamation and Reuse Facility to replace aging infrastructure and meet stricter discharge limits.
+Originally constructed in 1953, approximately one-third of the plant’s installations had exceeded their service lives.
+Upgrades to the plant included the construction of a new liquid process train, improvements to the biosolids treatment process, complete electrical upgrades, and expansion to the City’s reuse storage capacity.